 - Preheat oven to 425°F. Sieve flour, baking powder and salt into a large bowl.
 Stir in sugar.

-- With your hands, rub the butter into the flour until it resembled course breadcrumbs.
+- With your hands, rub the butter into the flour until it resembles course breadcrumbs.

-- With a whisk or fork, mix the egg into the buttermilk.
+- In another bowl, mix the egg into the buttermilk.

-- Create a well in the middle.
-Slowly add the buttermilk until you have a soft dough.
+- Create a well in the middle of the flour mixture.
+Slowly add the buttermilk and egg until you have a soft dough.
 It should just come together and you should be able to handle it without it being really sticky.

 - Place the dough on a floured surface and knead a couple of times just to remove any cracks.
 If the dough is too sticky, add more flour.